Client sessions and machine network connectivity

 When connecting to a machine using the connection code from the CONNECT tab, a client session automatically uses the most efficient route to connect to your machine either through local LAN or WAN or the internet.

-Connect over local network
+Connect over local network or offline

 /* Replace "<API-KEY-ID>" (including brackets) with your machine's API key ID */